solhint-community/solhint-community/docs/rules/best-practises/custom-errors.md

 ### Notes
 - This rule is automatically disabled for files whose pragma directive disallows versions where custom errors are available
+- The rule does not analyze revert calls within assembly blocks
 - Limitation: The rule accepts any function call as a custom error.
 It does not verify if the function is a valid custom error constructor.
 - Complex expressions are disallowed as the second argument to `require` to maintain clarity and ensure that a straightforward custom error is used.
 This avoids potential issues where the expression could resolve to a string or other unintended types.